guigas7/StreamAssistant/README.md

     - ColorsDirectory/RankedColorsDirectory/alpha/BluevsGreen.png (image containing the blue color)
     - ColorsDirectory/RankedColorsDirectory/bravo/BluevsGreen.png (image containing the green color)
     - ColorsDirectory/RankedColorsDirectory/combo/BluevsGreen.png (image containing blue and green color)
-- On the alpha, bravo and combo directories, you can also have any amount os subdirectories containing other set of images, as long as they all have the same name, they'll be created and updated with the name [subfolder name]_color in the same importing folder as the main color file.
+- On the alpha, bravo and combo directories, you can also have any amount os subdirectories containing other sets of images, as long as they all have the same name, they'll be created and updated with the name [subfolder name]_color in the same importing folder as the main color file.
 - Reversing the colors will reverse the combo image vertically and horizontally.
 Some complicated shapes might not work very well with this feature.

-Feel free to add issues in here for bugfixes or asking new features.
-You can also DM me [@Guigas_Jr](https://twitter.com/Guigas_Jr)

 # Logo